run2fail/locker/README.rst

 - In general, the lxc container and network configuration requires manual work/modifications, e.g., when containers shall get static IP addresses.
-- For some users it may be undesirable that containers are actually NAT-ted behind the default bridge device and that the can communicate with each other at all.
+- For some users it may be undesirable that containers are actually NAT-ted behind the default bridge device and that they can communicate with each other at all.
 This can be changed but, again, there is no convenient frontend or command line tool.